microsoft/azure-schema-operator/docs/site/content/tutorials/kusto.md

 ## Summary

 We've looked at a common flow and how Schema-Operator can ease managment of large schema deployments.
-We suggest trying some of these scenarios in a dev environment to get familiar with the tool.
+We suggest trying some of these scenarios in a dev environment to get familiar with the different options.